awerlang/angular-responsive-tables/README.md

  * table: wt-responsive-table
    * td: responsive-omit-title: title should be ommited
    * td: responsive-omit-if-empty: no row for empty cells
    * td: data-title: use to override the header for a given row/cell

 ## Installation

+### npm

+    npm install --save angular-responsive-tables

 ### Bower